ConvoSatya/convosatya-lead-agent/README.md

 # ConvoSatya Lead Agent

-An AI agent that finds and tracks real investors, accelerators, and startup events for ConvoSatya — running on its own, every day, on Google Cloud.
+An AI agent that finds and tracks real investors, accelerators, and startup events for ConvoSatya, running on its own, every day, on Google Cloud.

 Built for the **All Things Agentic Hackathon** (Taskmaster category).